 For many organizations, the challenge with managing “cases” is that they are much more dynamic and event- driven than other processes.
 Processing invoices, for example, follows a very structured set of steps, with well- defined inputs and outputs at each stage.
 Managing an insurance claim is not quite so straightforward.
 With few tools available to help users manage these ad-hoc cases they had little option but to turn to the most flexible, multi-purpose tool they had - the spreadsheet, or worst case, spread the entire contents of the paper case file across their desk in order to gain a holistic view.
 But again, help is at hand.
-The content services platforms described above, provide low-code, or even no-code, drag and drop tools to allow business users to build simple case management solutions that connect information from multiple sources, that allow simple (or complex if required) workflows and tasks to be actioned from elegant, user friendly interfaces that are mobile ready.
+The content services platforms described above, provide low-code innovation, or even no-code, drag and drop tools to allow business users to build simple case management solutions that connect information from multiple sources, that allow simple (or complex if required) content management workflows and tasks to be actioned from elegant, user friendly interfaces that are mobile ready.
 And the benefit of doing this within a platform versus as a single file, is that once built the solution can be shared, extended and re-used by as many users as need it.

 This is Just the Beginning

 I’m sure your mind is in overdrive at the moment, thinking of all the areas within your organization and your own daily work-life where case management could help you - but stay with me for a few seconds.
-The above information is just the starting point - and we have a series of more detailed blog posts over the coming months that will guide you even further into the world of modern case management.
+The above information is just the starting point - and we have a series of more detailed blog posts over the coming months that will guide you even further into the world of modern case management platforms.
 These deep dive posts will explore further the Why, What and How aspects of case management and provide industry-specific examples of how organisations are transforming their operations and business using these digital tools.

 And one final thought - while many may not have heard of case management before this post, most will have heard of digital transformation - it is one of the most talked about topics in every industry throughout the world.
 Modern case management, in reality, is digital transformation in action.
 It combines modern methods, techniques, and concepts with the latest technologies and tools, to create real digital transformation and deliver tangible business benefits.